(of a bad or harmful act) intentional; deliberate.

 an inventor’s oath or declaration,

-identify the inventor executing the oath or declaration by his or her legal name;
+Identify the inventor executing the oath or declaration by their legal name;

-include a statement that the person executing the oath or declaration believes the named inventor to be the original inventor of a claimed invention in the application for which the oath or declaration is being submitted; and
+Include a statement that the person executing the oath believes the named inventor to be the original inventor of a claimed invention; and

-If you file your application and your application papers do not include the inventor’s oath or declaration, or requisite fees, the Patent Office will send you a notice that you have submitted an “incomplete” application and that you are being required to provide the missing information.
-If you receive one of these notices it is imperative that you respond and correct the deficiency noted by the patent office.
+If the patent office notifies you that you have submitted an “incomplete” application, you must provide the missing information and correct the deficiency noted by the patent office.
 Typically, you are given two months from the mailing date of the notice to file the requested information with the patent office.

 Group Art Unit

-After you file your complete application, your application will be assigned to one of the many Technology Centers at the Patent Office.
-The Technology Center will review the application papers to determine what technical or group art unit the application should be assigned to.
-Once the Technology Center identifies the proper technical subject matter of your invention, it will assign your patent application to a group of Examiners who have experience with the technology related to your invention.
+After your complete application is filed, it will be assigned to one of the many technology centers at the patent office.
+First, the technology center will review the application papers to determine what technical or group art unit the application should be assigned.
+Then, once the technology center identifies your invention’s proper technical subject matter, it will assign your patent application to a group of examiners who have experience with the related technology.